F. A. Q. on Teacher Training Courses & Providers

 This can happen because there are currently no regulations or licensing requirements to teach yoga anywhere.
 Popular yoga associations provide membership to yoga teachers and schools, for an appropriate fee, to those who comply with their rules.
 However, these associations have often been initiated, run and supported by those teachers who who seek validation for their classes and courses without appropriate training and qualifications themselves.
 Additionally, break-away associations that have spring up glean many members from bona fide associations who have strict requirements for full teaching memberships.
 Various schools and institutes provide "certification" to students who have completed their yoga training programs.

 However, the requirements for certification rest solely with each individual yoga school and individual yoga teachers, and may or may not meet the same standards required by another school or yoga association, and are not necessarily in par with an equivalent educational qualification in other disciplines outside yoga.
+Yoga, on the other hand, is a different

 Health Institute Australia (HIA) offers nationally recognised courses that match industry standards and are suitable for articulation in higher education.